64kramsystem/personal_notes/topics/linux_tools.md

 # Rename destination files while extracting!!
 #
+# WATCH OUT!!!
+#
-# - Basic sed regex!!
+# - Basic sed regex
 #   - Not supported (at least): +, \d, \K, capturing groups, ? (greedy)
 #   - Supported: ^, $, \b, [], regex delimiters
 # - The regex applies to the WHOLE name, so be careful when changing dir names
-# - WATCH OUT!!
-Directory names should not have a trailing slash, otherwise the files are transformed,
+# - Directory names should not have a trailing slash, otherwise the files are transformed,
 #   but not the root dir; in order to avoid ambiguity with dirs sharing the same prefix, a solution is
 #   to use `\b` where applicable.
 #   - Interestingly, when transforming a dir, if the trailing slash is used, the target dir is displayed
 #     (with --show-transformed-names) with the trailing slash, but it's not transformed
 # - Untransformed names are displayed by default
+# - In order to extract renamed files, must specify the new name, not the old one!
 #
 tar xvz --transform="s|^parsec-3.0|parsec-benchmark|" --show-transformed-names

+# Extract only certain files via wildcard.
+Applies before transformation.
+#
+tar xvz --wildcards "*/bin/mysqldump"

 # Create an empty archive
 #